9.22.23 - Site Under Construction

 Responding to urgent needs and addressing behavioral health, overdoses, and wellness checks.

-Street outreach teams work in San Francisco communities every day, helping people in the moment, building relationships, and connecting people with resources like medical care, behavioral health, case management, and housing.
+Street outreach teams, like HSH's Homeless Outreach Team (HOT) work in San Francisco communities every day, helping people in the moment, building relationships, and connecting people with resources like medical care, behavioral health, case management, shelter and housing.

 If you are experiencing homelessness